JustinSmethers/website/blog_posts/sentiment_analysis_using_ollama/sentiment-analysis-using-ollama.md

 ---
 title: Sentiment Analysis Using Ollama
-description: Exploring the ollama-python package to analyze text data
+description: WIP - Exploring the ollama-python package to analyze text data
 thumbnail: ollama-logo.png
 ---
-# ---- This post is a work in progress ----
+### ---- This post is a work in progress ----

 # Intro